Thomas Erskine, 1st Earl of Kellie: At court in England

 He was at Whitehall Palace on 27 December 1612 when contracts were exchanged for the marriage Princess Elizabeth and Frederick V of the Palatinate, and wrote to Mar that "The marriage is appointed to be on Saint Valentine's day and by mere accident".

 Erskine acquired Kellie Castle from the 5th Lord Oliphant in 1613 and was given the barony of Kellie.
 On 23 April 1615 he was made a Knight of the Garter.
 He had lodgings at Theobalds House near London.
 When the Dutch ambassador Noel Caron came to Theobalds on 16 March 1616, he waited first in Lord Fenton's lodging before seeing King James in the Privy Gallery.

-He was made Earl of Kellie in March 1619.
+Fenton had a dispute with his brother, Sir George Erskine of Innerteil.
+In June 1616, George Erskine sent a letter written in Italian to Anne of Denmark, trying to prevent Fenton obtaining a "tack" of lands at Carnbee, beside Kellie Castle.
+She and the translator revealed the contents to Fenton.
+Fenton was made Earl of Kellie in March 1619.

 When King James died in March 1625 the Privy Council drafted a proclamation.
 Kellie reminded them that James had preferred the title "King of Great Britain", and he assured the council that using "King of England and Scotland" would not please the people of Scotland.
+Charles I made a gift of the silver plate used by his late father in his bedchamber to the Earl of Kellie on 5 April 1625.
+Kellie was present at the private burial of King James at midnight on 5 May 1625 with Francis Stuart and Robert Gordon of Gordonstoun.

-He died intestate in London in 1639 and was buried at Pittenweem, Fife.
+The Earl of Kellie died intestate in London in 1639 and was buried at Pittenweem, Fife.